 DIY barn-style sliding door

 Making a barn-style sliding door is a reasonably simple project that uses reclaimed wood or PAR pine and some hardware.
 A sliding barn door allows for move living space than a conventional door, plus the lightweight design means you can make larger doors if you want to close off or divide up a space.
-In this feature you will find instructions for making a barn-style sliding door, as well as fitting a sliding door kit - or making your own sliding door hardware.

 While the hardware required to fit a barn-style sliding door might work out more expensive than the cost of a conventional hollow-core door, consider that it's a unique fitting that will add personality and architectural detail to a home - making it a cut above the rest.
 You also have the option to make a barn-style door that fits in with the style of your home.
 It doesn't have to be rustic and made with reclaimed wood, you can use PAR pine and stain, seal, varnish or paint in your choice of colour.